 - The vehicle may run on premium fuel.
 Premium fuel is on average 60 cents more per gallon than regular fuel.

 - The vehicle may take synthetic engine oil which averages $70 per change but can be as high as $100, whereas the average standard oil change is $38.

 - In some cases, the parts required to repair the vehicle may be expensive.

 - Some cars will have higher insurance rates based on the type of car.
 I.e sports cars have a higher rate due to the fact that they are usually driven in a riskier manner.

 In some cases, if your car payment is too high you may want to look into refinancing your existing car note instead of selling.
 In many cases your credit score may have gone up from when you first purchased, the credit rates may be lower than when you first purchased, or you may have gotten a bad rate altogether.
 You may now be able to get a better rate and drop your monthly payment.

 No one wants to constantly worry about car problems and costs.
 If you are worried about it being unsafe to drive and are having multiple repairs made one after the other, you may want to get a newer car or look into ridesharing or public transportation.

 One of the newer trends is getting rid of your vehicle altogether and exclusively using public transportation and/or ridesharing apps.
 In some cases, this is a monetarily wise choice, but for some, it is not.
-If you don’t live in a centrally located point this can get expensive quickly, but if everything you do is relatively close such or you live in a densely populated city it may be worth it.
-To find out simply do the math of owning your car and its monthly operation cost and compare it to the cost of ridesharing and using public transportation.
+If you don’t live in a centrally located point, this can get expensive quickly, but if everything you do is relatively close or you live in a densely populated city, it may be worth it.
+To find out, simply do the math of owning your car and its monthly operation cost and compare it to the cost of ridesharing and using public transportation.